Euro Tether (EURT) Price: Price Index and Live Chart | The Block

-Euro Tether (EURT) currently has a price of $1.09 and is down -0.67% over the last 24 hours.
-The cryptocurrency is ranked 568 with a market cap of $39.6M.
-Over the last 24 hours, it saw $4.5M of trading volume.
+Euro Tether (EURT) currently has a price of £0.86 and is up 0.021% over the last 24 hours.
+The cryptocurrency is ranked 567 with a market cap of £31.5M.
+Over the last 24 hours, it saw £3.6M of trading volume.
 The token has a circulating supply of 36.4M tokens out of a total supply of 400M tokens.

 Euro Tether (EURT) is a stablecoin cryptocurrency on the Ethereum blockchain that represents the Euro at a 1:1 ratio.
 It offers stability in the volatile crypto market and can be used for international transfers, hedging against price fluctuations, and capital preservation.
 EURT provides a reliable and cost-effective alternative to traditional banking systems, with transparent transactions recorded on the Ethereum blockchain and backed by a reserve of Euros for added security.